NammDev/nammdev/README.md

-### Hi there 👋
+### Hi there 👋 My name is Nam Nguyen

-**NammDev/nammdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I am a frontend developer who loves react!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Da Nang
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Da Nang
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on React
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Vancouver
-- 📫 How to reach me: ...
+- 📫 How to reach me: github, linkedln, zalo
-- 😄 Pronouns: ...
+- 😄 Pronouns: Nam
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Know how to make bubble tea

 ### Skills